-Images are the eye candy of the category page.
+Images help users recognize the topic of a category page.
 Most folks will use the category image as a form of identification, so it is important that it be general enough to cover all the sub-categories and guides that it holds, but specific enough that people can easily identify the category at a glance.
 Since the image will often be viewed as a thumbnail, it should be simple and free of clutter.
-The pictures on category pages do no have to be cropped to a specific aspect ratio, however they do have to be at least 300 x 150 pixels.
+The pictures on category pages do not have to be cropped to a specific aspect ratio, however they do have to be at least 300 x 150 pixels.
 They will fit the space best, though, if cropped to a 4:3 aspect ratio.

 Images can also be put in the main body of the category page.
 The process for adding an image to the main body of the category page is the same as adding an image to a Wiki.
 When images are dragged into the main body, wiki text generates for the image, allowing for the image to be easily moved and edited within the body text.
 To change size and alignment of an image inside the body text, add "|size=small/me

 Permissions Manager ¶